LucidIndian/bd-site/_posts/2024-10-01-rails-world-2024-recap.md

 Actually a win because
 1. I was reminded how vital having a reliable source of personal internet can be!
 My international network plan throttled my usage until it was down to 3G only by 11am.
-2. I got paired with a dev that knew something about it so we started trouble shooting there and he even let me tether to his device.
+2. I got paired with a gracious dev that knew something about it so we started troubleshooting and he even let me tether to his device.

 ## Fails that were actually wins

 ### shopify_app gem

-I failed resolve my confusion with the [shopify_app gem](https://github.com/Shopify/shopify_app).
+I failed to resolve my confusion around the [shopify_app gem](https://github.com/Shopify/shopify_app).
 One of my goals is to get a vanilla Rails app working as a Shopify app.
-Shopify created a way to do this but it has recently become incompatible with the gem, at least I believe!?
+Shopify created this gem for us but it appears it has recently become incompatible with Shopify's new managed installation, at least I believe it has!?
+To bo continued...

 Actually a win because:
 1. I learned why Remix and not Rails is the golden path to create a new Shopify app.
+Shopify owns Remix!
+2. I learned how to prepare better for a pair-coding session.
+If I had localized or described my situation with more specificity, it may have led to more meaningful work and a breakthrough.
+Proper Preparation Prevents Poor Performance!
-2. I feel like I got solidly set on a personal vendetta/path to figure this out once and for all, to connect the dots for myself and others: How can we use Rails without frills to write Shopify apps that work!?
+3. I feel like I got solidly set on a personal quest to figure this out once and for all, to connect the dots for myself and others: How can we use Rails to write Shopify apps that work!?

+Making it easier for Rails devs to build for the largest Rails app in the world seems like a connection that needs to happen!
+THis will be a future post.

 ### My dirty laptop screen!

 Ew.
-Never saw my laptop in the light of the late morning Brick Works.
+Never before have I seen my laptop screen in the late-morning light of the Brick Works building.
 I work in a dark basement in Seattle where the sunshine is rare.

+Fingerprints and a lot of who knows what.

-Actually a win because I just ordered a cleaning kit and wont let anyone else see that mess again.
+Actually a win because I just ordered [a laptop cleaning kit](https://amzn.to/3Y6SVC6) and wont let anyone else see that mess again.

 ### Password exposed!

 During a pairing session with Test Double, I repeatedly typed my admin password incorrectly in front of two devs after they repeatedly aided me by looking away, then I repeated to type it in plain command line text for them to see!!
 LOL.

+How did that happen?
+The Test Double dev was asking me perform some actions.
+Specifically, we started typing more CLI code than I typically do.
+When the CLI prompted me for my password, I had  assumed it was my Git password instead of my MacBook user's password.

-Actually a win because they were kind and I re-learned how to reset my password and now it's re-secured + I have better security habits.
+Actually a win because they were kind about it.
+I relearned how to reset my password, it's re-secured, and I have better security habits going forward.

+"It’s important to change your login password from time to time to protect your privacy."
+[Change the login password on Mac](https://support.apple.com/guide/mac-help/change-the-login-password-on-mac-mchlp1550/mac)

 ## Losses that were actually wins

-I lost the notion that "solo traveling is not important".
-Actually a win because being OK or even rejuvenated by being alone is alright!
+### Lost the idea that "solo traveling is not important"

+Actually a win because being OK or even rejuvenated by being alone occasionally is good!

-Lost the idea that I am not ready to build and contribute.
-Actually a win because now I have more perceived agency, I thought I could do a lot before, but now, almost anything is possible!
+### Lost the idea that I am not ready to build & contribute

+Actually a win because now I have more perceived agency, and responsibility.
+I thought I could do a lot before, but now, almost anything is possible!

 ## More Wins

--  Met & talked with:
+-  Met & talked with many friendly folks, including but not limited to:
     - Chris Oliver about his customer service
     - Andrea Formera about her Rails World talk
-    - Adam McCrea from Judoscale at the Clio party
+    - Adam McCrea about Judoscale at the Clio party
-    - Jeremy & Jess from IndieRails
+    - Jeremy & Jess from IndieRails about many things
     - Aaron Patterson about his closing keynote
-    - and many more friendly and smart people!
+    - Product Managers at Shopify

 - First time in Canada - Beaver tail and Poutine!
 - All the info & stories shared in the tracks and Lightning talks
-- Top quality merch & stickers acquired
+- Top quality merch & stickers acquired.
+And [Rails has a new store!](https://merch.rubyonrails.org/)
+- Saw Toronto:
-- Saw downtown Toronto: walked dozens of miles through various neighborhoods and districts and three levels of Shopify office craziness to cap it off!
+    - walked dozens of miles through various neighborhoods and districts
+    - three levels of Shopify office craziness
+    - Lake Ontario
+    - UP train
-- Reignited my drive to give back: [reviewed an open PR for the Rails Guides](https://github.com/rails/rails/pull/52951#issuecomment-2391916720)
+- Inspired me to give back: [reviewed an open PR for the Rails Guides](https://github.com/rails/rails/pull/52951#issuecomment-2391916720)
-- contribute and build!
+-  Reignited my drive to build!

-### What a great conference, woo hoo!
+What a great conference, thank you to all that made it happen!

 ## What's next?

 Like you, I have a unique combination of skills and experiences.
 Some of mine are: football, exercise science, customer service, e-commerce, Rails, and creating bootstrapped businesses.

-At this stage, I feel like the biggest way, the best way for me to contribute, my "calling" may be to use these skills to build a successful business, or several, with Ruby on Rails.
+At this stage, I feel like the biggest way, the best way for me to contribute, my "calling", may be to use these skills to build a  business, or several, with Ruby on Rails.
 One that could become a Rails World sponsor some day.
-One that can afford to hire Senior and early careers Rails devs.
+One that could potentially IPO!?
+One that hires senior and early career Rails devs alike.

-I want to do this as another proof of concept, to prove an app can thrive after launch and before IPO, but also as something that is a significant generator of financial capital.
-Money talks.
+I'm going to do this, but I want to do this in Rails, as another proof of concept, but to test what others say is true: that Rails is the best way for one person to test ideas and then to make them go farther.

+I'm going to build an app can thrive after launch and before IPO.

-I will use Blue Drumlin to make things with Rails for real paying customers!
+I will use Blue Drumlin to make beautiful and useful things with Ruby & Rails for real paying customers!

-Growing something that can give to me and give back to the community!
+Growing something that can fulfill me and give back to the community that made it possible!